Ianfeather/ianfeather.co.uk/src/site/posts/non-tech/travelling-around-madagascar.md

 After our trip so far and the amazing places we'd stayed, we were a little disappointed and didn't think it was quite worth the money.
 You pay european prices and it feels extremely resort/touristy.
 That said, it is a nice place to just relax.
 The ocean lodge organize a speedboat to collect you from Tulear but it visits many hotels down the beachline so you certainly have options if you want to have beach time without the price tag.

 #### Day 18: Fly back to Antananarivo.
-The hotel we had stayed in originally was closed so we stayed at the Hotel Sakamanga.
+The hotel we had stayed in originally was full so we stayed at the Hotel Sakamanga.
 It was a fine hotel with a nice restaurant.
 I preferred the other one personally but this one was very popular and had a lot of rooms.

 #### Day 19: Flight home :(